haeramkeem/sh-it/README.md

 bash <(curl -sL https://raw.githubusercontent.com/haeramkeem/sh-it/main/path/to/script)
 ```

-Or you can just look around the scripts I pushed
+Or you can just look around the scripts I pushed in [here](https://gist.github.com/haeramkeem)